quantumlib/OpenFermion/docs/other_projects.md

 discuss, or contribute functionality to OpenFermion in order to both provide example use cases and document the ways its helping to impact electronic structure on quantum computers.
-If you'd like to include your own projects or papers, please contact us or submit a pull request updating this page.
+If you'd like to include your own projects or papers, please contact us or submit a pull request.

 ### Libraries